Canker sores vs. oral herpes.

 Compare: Intraoral herpes

-Canker sores vs. Oral Herpes.
+Canker sores vs. Oral herpes.

 Oral herpes (Slide 1) and canker sores (Slide 2) form in different locations.